Evangelion: 1.0 You Are (Not) Alone: English-language critical response

 The reception from English-speaking critics has been generally positive.
-On Rotten Tomatoes, Evangelion: 1.0 has a critical score of 67%.
 On Metacritic, the film has a 66 out of 100 based on four reviews, indicating "generally favorable reviews".
-The film has a rating of 7.7 out of 10 on the Internet Movie Database (IMDb), and as of March 2021 ranked as the 89th most popular animated film among the platform's users.
 After its release, almost all reviewers praised the technical aspects of the film with emphasis on the graphics.
-Critics also expressed praise for Evangelion: 1.0's CGI techniques, character design, backgrounds, and weaponry details.
-Critic Paul M. Malone, for example, writing for the academic journal Mechademia, praised the animation for being "beautifully upgrated" from its 1995 equivalent, expanded for widescreen, and enhanced by well-integrated CGI.
-Writer Thomas LaMarre particularly praised the special effects used during Operation Yashima and on the Angel Ramiel, while Zac Bertschy of Anime News Network praised "the excellent fight scenes", giving the animation an A, the art department an A−, and Sagisu's sound department a B score.
+Critic Paul M. Malone, for example, writing for the academic journal Mechademia, praised the animation for being "beautifully upgraded" from its 1995 equivalent, expanded for widescreen, and enhanced by well-integrated CGI.
+Writer Thomas Lamarre particularly praised the special effects used during Operation Yashima and on the Angel Ramiel, while Zac Bertschy of Anime News Network praised "the excellent fight scenes", giving the animation an A, the art department an A−, and Sagisu's sound department a B score.

-Critics praised the battles, cuts and pacing of the new story, finding the plot more coherent and praising Anno's script.
+Critics particularly praised the battles and the action element.
 Screen Anarchy's Peter Martin, for example, praised Evangelion: 1.0 You Are (Not) Alone's good snappy pace, action scenes, and plot, saying "I left the theater feeling satisfied from the combination of entertainment and somber contemplation of the future".
 In 2009, Northwest Asian Weekly ranked it among the best Asian films released that year in American theaters, while Los Angeles Times reviewer Charles Solomon listed it first among the best home video releases the following year.
 Slant Magazine's Michael Peterson judged it "a fascinating entity", Polygon's Allegra Frank called it a "beautiful" film, and Rehan Fontes of Comic Book Resources described it as a good summary and "a solid remake" of the classic series.
 For Los Angeles Times's Kevin Tomas, the story "possesses a true of character".
 The Village Voice described it as an "entrancing" film, especially during Shinji's fight sequences.